benhoyt/benhoyt.github.com/cv/index.md

 ### Management and leadership

-* Provide technical management for small teams of software engineers.
 * Work with engineers to design and architect complex systems.
+Work with product managers to plan and prioritize features.
 * Manage hiring of new engineers.
 Review and interview candidates.
-* Provide mentoring and help review the team’s code.
-Ensure that developers use engineering best practices.
+* Mentor developers, review code, and help establish engineering best practices.
+* Communicate and document effectively, and relate well to people.
 * Give internal training and technical talks.
-* Communicate and document effectively, and relate well to people.
-* Provide Python expertise from many years of experience with the language.
+Provide Python expertise from many years of experience with the language.

 ## Experience